Unit Staff

 CDR Jason “Tommy Boy” Richter, a native of Perham, MN enlisted in the U.S. Navy following graduation and reported for recruit training at RTC Great Lakes, IL in July 1994 where he graduated with honors.
 He reported to Fleet ASW Training Center in San Diego, CA for Sonar Technician A-School and Basic Acoustic Analysis training.

-Reported to the University of San Diego in June 2001.
+CDR Richter reported to the University of San Diego in June 2001.
 He was selected and promoted to Sonar Technician Chief Petty Officer.
 In May 2004 he graduated with a Bachelor of Business Administration commissioned as an Ensign and reported to Pensacola, FL for Naval Flight Training.
-He was and designated a Naval Aviator in Aug 2006 from EIGHTBALLERS of HT-8.
+He was designated a Naval Aviator in Aug 2006 from EIGHTBALLERS of HT-8.

 CDR Richter reported to the SEAHAWKS of HSM-41 in Sep 2006 for initial training in the SH-60B.
 His first fleet squadron assignment was to the BATTLECATS of HSL-43 where he deployed on USS RENTZ (FFG-46), USS STOCKDALE (DDG-106), USS HOWARD (DDG-83) and USS RONALD REAGAN (CVN-76).
 He served as First Lieutenant, Assistant Training Officer, Detachment Operations Officer, Helicopter Aircraft Commander, Functional Check Flight Pilot and Quality Assurance Officer.